shadmsft/boot-camp-waf-opex/README.md

     ```cli
     webAppId=$(az webapp show -g rg-opex -n $webAppName --query id --output tsv)
     ```
-1. Create a deployment to the Web App, using a sample application
+1. Create a deployment to the Web App, using a sample application.
+This is manual, to automatically sync you would need a Git Token.
+For the lab, we'll just use the manual integration.
     ```cli
     gitRepo=https://github.com/Azure-Samples/php-docs-hello-world
     ```